Autoencoding Under Normalization Constraints: Introduction

 Our main contributions can be summarized as follows: \begin{itemize}[leftmargin=1em,topsep=0pt,noitemsep] \item We propose NAE, a novel generative model constructed from an autoencoder; \item We propose OMI, a sampling strategy tailored for NAE; \item We empirically show that NAE is highly effective for outlier detection and can perform other generative tasks. \end{itemize}

 Section 2 provides brief background on autoencoders and energy-based models.
 NAE is described in Section 3, and OMI is described in Section 4.
 Related works are reviewed in Section 5.
 Section 6 presents experimental results.
 Section 7 provide discussions and conclude the paper.
-Our source code and pre-trained models are publicly available online at \url{https://github.com/swyoon/normalized-autoencoders}.
+Our source code and pre-trained models are publicly available online \footnote{ {\url{https://github.com/swyoon/normalized-autoencoders}}}.
+We also provide an interactive web demo on outlier reconstruction phenomenon of autoencoders \footnote{ \url{https://swyoon.github.io/outlier-reconstruction/}}.
+In this web demo, NAE is shown to reconstruct only in-distribution images, while a vanilla autoencoder inadvertently reconstructs various outliers.